axboe/fio/HOWTO.rst

 .. option:: zone_reset_threshold=float

-	A number between zero and one that indicates the ratio of logical blocks with data to the total number of logical blocks in the test above which zones should be reset periodically.
+	A number between zero and one that indicates the ratio of written bytes in the zones with write pointers in the IO range to the size of the IO range.
+When current ratio is above this ratio, zones are reset periodically as :option:`zone_reset_frequency` specifies.

 .. option:: zone_reset_frequency=float